bobbywlindsey/zenml/README.md

 # data-science

+To test, run `pytest` from the root directory.

 This repo contains Python libraries to aid in data science and machine learning tasks.
 Currently porting over TensorFlow deep learning modules to PyTorch.

 To import the `helper` and `deeplearning` libraries along with other useful environmental objects, use the following: